borfast/acmemegastore/README.md

-Asyncio and aiohttp were used for the implementation because Acme Megastore's business is clearly growing at an unprecedented pace and their ecommerce platform will need to be able to handle many concurrent users, a goal which is better served by an asynchronous server than traditional blocking code.
+Asyncio and aiohttp were used for the implementation because Acme Megastore's business is clearly growing at an unprecedented pace and their e-commerce platform will need to be able to handle many concurrent users, a goal which is better served by an asynchronous server than traditional blocking code.
 Plus, it's more impressive than just plain-old blocking code and thus I can show off a little more. :-)